 One very important point for film permit application is to clearly state the content of your shoot on the form.
 You will be asked to describe your intent in couple of sentences.

-When all the documents are ready, they have to be e-mailed to firstname.lastname@example.org, preferably CC'ed with your local production partner or fixer in Turkey.
-The fixer has to do a follow up to make sure that the film office received the documents to get the ball rolling.
+When all the documents are ready, you'll need to e-mail them to email@example.com, CC'ed with your local production partner or fixer in Turkey.
+The fixer will then to do a follow up to make sure that the film office received the documents to get the ball rolling.

-But we always advice to apply minimum 2 weeks before filming because, as a matter of fact, obtaining the general filming permit does NOT mean you can film wherever you want in Turkey.
+Depending on how intact your application is, our production partners usually receive the general permits within a week, but we always advice to apply minimum 2 or 3 weeks before filming since obtaining the general filming permit does NOT mean you can start filming in Turkey.

-The good news is, you don't really need to worry much about the rest since we will be dealing with most of it and all we will need is some extra time.
+The good news is that you won't really need to worry about the rest since we will be dealing with the other authorities on your behalf.
+All we will need is some extra time.

 Our job is to make your filming experience as smooth as possible.
 Good luck!